University of Toronto Campus Safety: Organization

 Sussex Court, out of which the St. George division of the Service operates.

 The Service is divided into three operational groups, each serving one U of T campus.
 Although the three groups share common uniforms, some common policies, and a similar structure, each group is operated separately of the other groups, with an independent chain-of-command on each campus.
-At the University's central St. George Campus, the Service is a division of the Facilities and Services department; and at the smaller Scarborough and Mississauga campuses, under the direct supervision of the Chief Administrative Officer.
+At the University's central St. George campus, the Service is a division of the Facilities and Services department; and at the smaller Scarborough and Mississauga campuses, under the direct supervision of the Chief Administrative Officer.

 Supplementing special constables on every campus are licensed security guards, who are referred to as building patrollers.
-These patrollers do not have any peace officer authority, and are variously responsible for interior patrols of campus buildings; escorting students after dark as requested; checking for dangerous conditions like burnt out lights; and, at the satellite campuses, checking IDs to ensure that those on the campus are part of the university community.
+These patrollers do not have any peace officer authority, and are variously responsible for interior patrols of campus buildings; escorting students after dark as requested; checking for dangerous conditions like burnt out lights; and, at the Scarborough and Mississauga campuses, checking IDs to ensure that those on the campus are part of the university community.
 On the St. George campus, the majority of building patrol positions are contracted out to Executek International.